How to Clean a Bedroom: Quick and Easy Guide

 Setting a Timer for Cleaning Intervals

-Setting a timer can help you focus as much as possible.
+Setting a timer can help you focus as much as possible when you clean a bedroom.

 For instance, you might know you’ll take a few hours to tidy up the whole bedroom.
 You can set a few minutes to put aside clean clothing before you take a break or set a new timer for another task.

-This helps break down your tasks into even smaller tasks, so you don’t run out of steam while tidying up.
+This helps break down your chores into even smaller tasks, so you don’t run out of steam while tidying up.

 Create a Habit of ‘A Place for Everything and Everything in Its Place’